Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Katie Yonker.

-How to dive the cenotes
+How to Dive the Cenotes

-Most visitors will fly in and out of Cancun International Aiport (CUN) and then drive south to the popular resort of Playa del Carmen or the quieter town of Tulum.
+Most visitors will fly in and out of Cancun International Airport (CUN) and then drive south to the popular resort area of Playa del Carmen or the quieter town of Tulum.
 These are both great bases for exploring the nearby cenotes.
 Playa has a multitude of accommodation options, many shops, and a lively nightlife, whereas Tulum is a more sleepy option.
 There are also various upmarket resorts spread along the coast.

 Diving Conditions